LunarG/gfxreconstruct/USAGE_desktop.md

 ## Layer Options

-The options for the gfxreconstruct layer are specified in VkLayer_gfxreconstruct.json.
-The option details are in [capture_tools.html](https://vulkan.lunarg.com/doc/sdk/latest/windows/capture_tools.html#user-content-layer-details).
+The layers options for the gfxreconstruct layer are documented in the Layer Options section of the [capture tools documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/capture_tools.html#user-content-layer-options).